dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/redux/index.md

 🚀 Your linter should tell you that `youtube.js` has a lot of errors.
 Notice that we moved that code into the component directory so a lot of the import paths are wrong.
 You'll want to fix the paths in those import statements.
 Remember `../` is up one directory and `./` is in the current directory.
 At this point you should be able to get it to a point where it will build and you can get the main page up and running.

-🚀 Don't forget to run `yarn install` to install any of the new dependencies that were merged into `package.json`.
+🚀 Don't forget to run `npm install` to install any of the new dependencies that were merged into `package.json`.

 🚀 Finish the Merge!
 Once you have finished handling the conflicts, go ahead and `git add` and `git commit` the changes to resolve the conflicts and finish the merge.